 - Rob Witschge, Dutch footballer and manager

 - Wendy Botha, South African-Australian surfer

-- David Reimer, Canadian victim of a botched circumcision and transgender reassignment surgery (d.
+- David Reimer, Canadian victim of a botched circumcision and sex reassignment surgery (d.
 2004)

 - Trey Gowdy, American lawyer and U.S. Representative

 - Mats Wilander, Swedish-American tennis player and coach

 - Tori Amos, American singer-songwriter, pianist, and producer

 - Stefano Tilli, Italian sprinter